nils-hamel/turing-project/src/turing-auto/auto-icv-hrv-oti-l2/README.md

 of greyscale pixels of the data-set images.
 The input layer is connected to a single hidden layer.
 The size of the unique hidden layer can be modulated using the script parameters.
 The hidden layer is connected to the output layer that has the same size as the input layer.
-The hidden layer has a sigmoid activation function as the output layer.
+The hidden layer has a relu activation while the output layer comes with a hyperbolic tangent activation function.

 The cost function of the network is a simple L2 norm between the input and output layers.
 The theoretical minimum of the cost function is then the identity between